binduhasini11/Cosmic-Match/README.md

 1. Click any two cards to flip them over.
 2. If they match, they stay face-up and you score points.
 3. If they don't match, they flip back after a moment.
-4. Find all the pairs before you run out of patience — the faster and more accurate you are, the higher your score and star rating!
+4. Find all the pairs before you run out of patience!
+The faster and more accurate you are, the higher your score and star rating!

 ## 🚀 Getting started